ThinkUpLLC/ThinkUp/docs/source/userguide/settings/account.rst

 Automate ThinkUp Crawls
 -----------------------

-Instead of manually clicking the "Update now" link in ThinkUp's status bar, you can set up ThinkUp to automatically update its data.
+Instead of manually clicking the "Capture Data" link in ThinkUp's status bar, you can set up ThinkUp to automatically update its data.
 You can do so in one of two ways: using a special secret RSS feed subscription in your favorite newsreader, or by scheduling a cron job to run on your web server.